drehero/goodman-replication/README.md

 ## Dependencies
 TODO (Do we keep the eq_test in the repo? otherwise we have no dependencies besied R)

+TODO We should also make sure the code can be executed in vanilla R, because I think for example `View()` is a RStudio specific function (or just add RStudio as a dependency)

 ## Usage

 ### Replication